-Tonight I walked in the rain and passed two small boys sleeping on the ground under the awning of a convenience store, wrapped around each other’s tiny bodies, covered in cardboard boxes.
+Tonight, I walked in the rain and passed two small boys sleeping on the ground under the awning of a convenience store.
+They were wrapped around each other’s tiny bodies, and covered in cardboard boxes.
 Oh, my heart.

 I had nothing to offer them except painful heartstabs of compassion, and a knot in my throat.

 The cracks in the glorious sheen of my honeymoon love affair with Bali have begun to fracture outwards to create a more dynamic full-spectrum lens of realism.